 Baba Yaga’s Hut is featured in the The National Trust of Australia (Victoria) exhibition, Doll House: Miniature Worlds of Wonder, from 22 July – 29 August 2021.
-The work is on display at Como House and Garden.
+The work was displayed in the historical setting of Como House.

 Miniatures have long been a means of escapism, their small scale inviting makers, collectors and playful minds into alternate, imagination-fuelled worlds.